How to give Code Review Feedback?

 ‘The code is hard to follow’ should be changed to ‘I am finding this flow of code a bit challenging to follow.’

-Suggest solutions
+Suggest Solutions

 Always suggest solutions and guidance on how they can improve.
 It could be a framework, method, or API.
 It doesn’t mean giving a complete solution but sharing an improvement strategy.
 This will save developers time in implementing these suggestions and address issues (which they might have overlooked).
 Also, they will be able to learn new techniques, best practices, and coding standards to improve their coding skills.